-- 1. Make sure there is no network activity anymore. - 2.
-Remove the fiber-optic cable gently. - 3.
-Lift up the lever of the MGB module and turn it to a horizontal position. - 4.
+- 1. Make sure there is no network activity by consulting or checking with the network administrator.
+Or through the management interface of the switch/converter (if available) to disable the port in advance. - 2.
+Remove the fiber optic cable gently. - 3.
+Turn the lever of the transceiver module to a horizontal position. - 4.
 Pull out the module gently through the lever.

-Figure 2-2-5 How to Pull Out the SFP Transceiver
+Figure 2-3-2-1: Pull out the SFP Transceiver Module

-Never pull out the module without lifting up the lever of the module and turning it into a horizontal position.
-Directly pulling out the module could damage the module and the SFP module slot of the Managed Switch.
+Never pull out the module without pulling the lever or the push bolts on the module.
+Directly pulling out the module with force could damage the module and SFP module slot of the device.